-- a.
+a.
 All disqualified students wishing to be considered for reinstatement are required to submit a Petition for Reinstatement by the stated deadline for each term, as established by the Counseling Department.

-If a petition is received after the stated deadline, the student may not be considered for reinstatement for that term. - If a counselor determines that there is justification to reinstate a student, the student will be considered a readmitted disqualified student.
-The student will be allowed to enroll in up to a maximum of 6 units for a regular semester and up to a maximum of 3 units for winter and summer intersession.
+If a counselor determines that there is justification to reinstate a student, the student will be considered a readmitted disqualified student.
+The student will be allowed to enroll in up to a maximum of 6 units for a regular semester and up to a maximum of 3 units for winter and summer intersession, unless counselor determines an exception is warranted.
 Once the student's status has changed to probationary status, the student will be limited to a maximum of 9 units for a regular semester and a maximum of 5 units for winter and summer intersession.
-Once students meet the SMC standards of student success, they will not have such unit limitations. - b.
+Once students meet the SMC Standards of Student Success, they will not have such unit limitations.

+- b.
 After the first disqualification, students wishing to be considered for reinstatement to SMC are required to meet with a counselor to develop a Student Success Plan and petition for reinstatement for the desired semester. - c.
 After the second disqualification, students are required to sit out for at least one semester.
-During that semester, students wishing to petition for reinstatement must meet with a counselor to develop a Student Success Plan.
-The counselor may determine any additional requirements to be met for reinstatement, for example, attendance at another college and the completion of a certain number of units with a certain grade point average may be required. - After the third disqualification (and each disqualification thereafter), students are required to sit out for at least one year.
+Students wishing to petition for reinstatement must meet with a counselor to develop a Student Success Plan.
+The counselor may determine any additional requirements to be met for reinstatement, for example, attendance at another college and the completion of a certain number of units with a certain grade point average may be required. - d.
+After the third disqualification (and each disqualification thereafter), students are required to sit out for at least one year.
 Readmission to SMC after the year has passed will require a new application to SMC, a petition for reinstatement and must meet with a counselor to discuss possible readmission and to develop a Student Success Plan.
-The counselor may determine any additional requirements to be met for readmission, for example, attendance at another college and the completion of a certain number of units with a certain grade point average may be required. - After two consecutive semesters of probationary status, disqualified status or readmitted status, students will be subject to a lower enrollment priority as stated in AR 4111.8 Enrollment Priorities.
+The counselor may determine any additional requirements to be met for readmission, for example, attendance at another college and the completion of a certain number of units with a certain grade point average may be required. - e.
+After two consecutive semesters of probationary status, disqualified status or readmitted status, students will be subject to a lower enrollment priority as stated in AR 4111.8 Enrollment Priorities.